Introducing district strategies

 You can also view the range of consultation activities we undertook with the community during February on the Engagement schedule page.

-The Inner North and City District Strategy captures the special character of the Inner North and reflects the community's views on future planning priorities.
+The draft Inner North and City District Strategy captures the special character of the Inner North and reflects the community's views on future planning priorities.
 It will help us manage growth and change in the district while protecting the things the community values most.

 Directions for Inner North and City